paireks/dotbim-blender/README.md

-# dotbim-blender
+# dotbim-blender (Version 1.0.0)

 ## Description

-It is a bridge between .bim files and Blender.
+It is an add-on for Blender to import and export .bim files.
 Check out dotbim.net or main repo for dotbim (https://github.com/paireks/dotbim) to read more about .bim files :)

 Script was created for Blender 2.91.